EndPointCorp/end-point-blog/2013/07/29/merging-jsons-in-postgresql.html.md

 $$ LANGUAGE PLPYTHONU;
 ```

-This function merges the "left" argument with the "right" overwriting values if they exist.
+This function merges the “left” argument with the “right” overwriting values if they exist.

 This way if we use this function for the above JSONs, then (using the pretty print json function from previous post):